 Mod.
-Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification Native species will be encouraged in particular those of local origin subject to climate change adaptability.
-Tree stock sourced from the UK or Ireland, and locally sourced seeds is encouraged. submitted by The Woodland Trust MM28 Supporting text to DM22 para.
-2.178 page 74 DM22 Landscape Design and Trees Amend paragraph 2.178 to read: 2.178 Existing landscape features can be used more effectively if they have multi-functional uses.
+Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification Early consideration ensures advantage of the 'additional' opportunities landscape, trees and planting provides can be taken, such as, climate change mitigation and resilience, water purification, air pollution mitigation MM36 Supporting text to DM22 para.
+2.178 page 74 Amend paragraph 2.178 to read: 2.178 Existing landscape features can be used more effectively if they have multi-functional uses.
 For example, natural landscape design features can provide opportunities for informal play or sports; productive plants that form part of the landscape design can provide opportunities for food growing.
 Provision of food growing opportunities should have regard to the Food Growing Planning Advice Note.
 Effective landscaping will be required To add clarity to policy point (g) and address representation by Brighton & Hove Food Partnership.
-MM29 Supporting text to DM22, para.
-2.180 page 75 DM22 Landscape Design and Trees At the end of supporting text paragraph 2.180 add the following: Proposals will be expected to have taken into account the guidance provided in SPD06 Trees and Development Sites.
-For thoroughness and to ensure cross- references to all relevant adopted supplementary planning guidance are included.
-MM30 Supporting text to Policy DM22 para.
-2.184 page 76 DM22 Landscape Design and Trees Amend penultimate sentence of paragraph 2.184 to read: If trees are (or will become) owned or maintained by the council then, alongside maintenance plans, applicants will be expected to provide adequate funding to manage additional maintenance that is foreseeable as a result of development in consultation with City Parks and in accordance with Policy CP7 Developer Contributions.
-To reflect practice and to add clarity to policy.
+MM37 Supporting text to DM22, para 2.179 page 75 Policy DM22 Landscape Design and Trees Amend paragraph 2.179 of supporting text to read: provide shelter; support climate change mitigation and resilience; and can help to reduce noise and atmospheric pollution.
+For consistency.
+MM38 Supporting text to DM22, para.
+2.180 page 75 At the end of supporting text paragraph 2.180 add the following: Proposals will be expected to have taken into account the guidance provided in SPD06 Trees and Development Sites.
+For thoroughness and to ensure cross-references to all relevant adopted supplementary planning guidance are included.
+MM39 Supporting text to Policy DM22 para.
+2.184 page 76 DM22 Landscape Design and Trees Amend penultimate sentence of paragraph 2.184 to read: To reflect practice and to add clarity to policy.